DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-tools/query-builder.md

 * **Sorting Type** - Specifies whether to keep the initial data record order (**Unsorted**) or sort the records by the column (**Ascending** or **Descending**).

 	> [!NOTE]
-	> When you bind a report to an XML file, the **Query Builder** does not support sorting by aggregate functions, the *DISTINCT* and *SELECT ALL* statements, and manual SQL editing.
+	> When you bind a report to an XML file, the **Query Builder** does not support sorting by aggregate functions and the *DISTINCT* and *SELECT ALL* statements.

 * Sort Order - Defines the sort order when data is sorted by multiple columns.
 For example, if column **A** has the sort order set to **1** and column **B** has it set to **2**, data records are first sorted by column **A** and then by column **B**.
 This option is available if you enable the **Sorting Type** option.